rahulsinghai/CMAK/README.md

 Starting the service with Security
 ----------------------------------

+This can be done in 2 ways:
-To add JAAS configuration for SASL, add the config file location at start:
+1. If all clusters use the same JAAS configuration for SASL, then we can add the config file location at start:

-    $ bin/cmak -Djava.security.auth.login.config=/path/to/my-jaas.conf
+    $ bin/cmak -Djava.security.krb5.conf=/etc/krb5.conf -Djava.security.auth.login.config=/path/to/my-jaas.conf

+1. **Preferred way**: Otherwise, we can specify the configuration individually for each cluster.
+   - Start using:

+         $ bin/cmak -Djava.security.krb5.conf=/etc/krb5.conf

+   - Configure cluster using:

+         Security Protocol: SASL_PLAINTEXT
+         SASL JAAS Config (only applies to SASL based security): com.sun.security.auth.module.Krb5LoginModule required useKeyTab=true keyTab="/path/to/kafka.service.keytab" storeKey=true useTicketCache=false serviceName="kafka" principal="kafka/hostname.fqdn@FQDN";

+**NOTE**:
-NOTE: Make sure the user running CMAK (pka kafka manager) has read permissions on the jaas config file
+- Make sure the user running CMAK (pka kafka manager) has read permissions on the jaas config file
+- Remember to specify `-Djava.security.krb5.conf` option with `krb5.conf` file location while running the CMAK.

 Packaging